-Alzheimer’s Services of the Capital has limited openings for one of our newest programs, Tuesdays at Charlie’s Place, which allows primary or professional caregivers and memory-impaired individuals four hours of interactive activities in a safe non-judgmental environment.
+Alzheimer’s Services of the Capital has limited openings for one of our newest programs, A Day at Charlie’s Place, which allows primary or professional caregivers and memory-impaired individuals four hours of interactive activities in a safe non-judgmental environment.

-- The program allows those affected to remain connected, social, and fulfilled.
-Tuesdays at Charlie’s Place allows those affected to participate in a gamut of activities ranging from technological-driven activities to field trips and mentally stimulating games that improve emotional and physical wellbeing.
+- The program allows those affected to remain connected, socialized, and fulfilled.
+Tuesdays at Charlie’s Place allows those affected to participate in a gamut of activities ranging from technological-driven activities to field trips and mentally stimulating games that improve emotional and physical well-being.

-- As the effects of Alzheimer’s increases, those affected tend to cling to what is familiar whether it is a family member or a professional caregiver.
-Tuesdays at Charlie’s Place allows those affected and their caregiver to create moments of joy…together.
+- As the effects of Alzheimer’s increases, those affected tend to cling to what is familiar, whether it is a family member or a professional caregiver.
+A Day at Charlie’s Place allows those affected and their caregiver to create moments of joy…together.